SakuraDevGit/PlethnoticInfo/Privacy.md

 - **No Data Transmission**: None of this data (profiles or session history) is sent off your device or shared with us or any third parties.

 ### Crash Reports
-- The App may collect anonymized crash reports through Apple’s crash reporting system to help us improve performance and fix bugs.
+- The App may collect anonymized crash reports to help us improve performance and fix bugs
+- On iOS: Crash reports are collected through Apple’s crash reporting system and handled in accordance with their [privacy policy](https://www.apple.com/legal/privacy/).
+- On Android: Crash reports are collected through Google Play Console from devices where users have opted in to share usage and diagnostics data, as outlined in Google’s [privacy policy](https://policies.google.com/privacy).
-- These reports do not contain personally identifiable information and are handled by Apple in accordance with their [privacy policy](https://www.apple.com/legal/privacy/).
+- These reports do not contain personally identifiable information and are used solely to identify technical issues.

 ### No Other Data Collection
 - We do not collect personal information, such as your name, email, or location.